Navigating the Dacast VOD Solution: A Walkthrough

 - See if the file is part of a specific video folder

-- Access iframe embed code and Dacast share links (can be used to embed videos on your website, Facebook page, or Twitter account)
+- Access embed codes and Dacast share links (can be used to embed videos on your website, Facebook page, or Twitter account)

 - Add subtitles

-You can elect positions within the video to put specific chapter markers by clicking on “Add Chapter.”
+You can select positions within the video to put specific chapter markers by clicking on “Add Chapter.”